Allen Superior Court judge denies state's preliminary injunction request in TikTok lawsuit, says local court lacks jurisdiction

 Bobay found the state failed to prove TikTok made false or deceptive representations.

-During a March 3 hearing on the matter, the court heard from five witnesses who gave varying testimonies on the harm – or lack thereof – of the app.
+During a March 3 hearing, the court heard from five witnesses who gave varying testimonies on the harm – or lack thereof – of the app.

 Indianapolis clinical psychologist Dr. Megan O’Bryan, one of the state’s three witnesses, spoke on her experience working with children and teens about their use of social media.
 She told the court she was concerned about “hypersexualized” social media content.